rduenasf/birding/docs/birds/blaplo1.md

 scientific_name: "Vanellus armatus"
 order: "Charadriiformes"
 family: "Charadriidae (Plovers and Lapwings)"
 description: "Vanellus armatus is a species of bird in the Charadriidae (Plovers and Lapwings) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Shorebirds"
 species_code: "blaplo1"

 sidebar_position: 74
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Charadriiformes
   - Charadriidae (Plovers and Lapwings)
   - Shorebirds
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---